 What happens when the bone does not heal?

-There are 2 types of scaphoid non-union and each behaves differently:
+There are two types of scaphoid non-union and each behaves differently:

-Fibrous union – This is the name given when the 2 ends of the bone heal with scar tissue rather than with bone.
-A fibrous union can make the bone move as one piece rather than 2, and in general gives milder symptoms than a non-union without fibrous union.
+Fibrous union – This is the name given when the two ends of the bone heal with scar tissue rather than with bone.
+A fibrous union can make the bone move as one piece rather than two, and in general gives milder symptoms than a non-union without fibrous union.

-Pseudoarthrosis – This name is given when the 2 parts of the scaphoid remain mobile and form a ‘joint’ where the bones move relative to each other when the wrist is moved.
+Pseudoarthrosis – This name is given when the two parts of the scaphoid remain mobile and form a ‘joint’ where the bones move relative to each other when the wrist is moved.

 What are the symptoms of scaphoid non-union?